 Heat a griddle pan.
 Add the tofu strips (do it in two batches).

 At the same time, get your rice on (follow pack instructions).

-Add pak choi stalks to a colander above the steaming rice water after three minutes.
+After 3 minutes, add pak choi stalks to a colander above the steaming rice water.

 To serve, put the rice in a serving dish, and add 4 chopped spring onions, 1 red chilli and a splash of soy sauce.

 Serve tofu and pak choi on top of it.
-Make sure your pour in all those sticky tofu juices!
+Make sure you pour in all those sticky tofu juices!